 I grew up in Hirano, which is real down-town Osaka.
 Osakan people love chatting, they are noisy and dynamic, but are also sentimental with warm hearts.
 My mum was a great cook and when I was younger we had parties at home.
 There was always lots of eating, sake, singing and laughing.
 I began enjoying cooking food for the many nice people I met here in London and I quickly realised that cooking became my language.

-I opened a stall on Brick Lane and found a small kitchen in a jazz club in Camberwell, where I started to serve proper Osakan Okonomiyaki.
+I opened a stall on Brick Lane and found a small kitchen in a jazz club THE CRYPT in Camberwell, where I started to serve proper Osakan Okonomiyaki.
 A few years later I opened Okan with the idea to take that further and create a little bit of Osaka in London.

 Okan means mum in Osakan slang